 Whether you want to mix things up and have a social experience with new people, or get away into the mountains and explore the more adventurous side of yourself, seasonal work is a great way to do it, and can lead to a rich, rewarding lifestyle to those who can make time and accommodations for it.

 Do your research, ask around, and don’t be afraid to try something new this year.
 Remember, travel doesn’t have to be expensive, and in this case, you will literally be making money for it!
-Thank you for reading and until next time, hobble on!
+Thank you for reading and until next time, stay fresh!